Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 road users can find it difficult to spot an available parking space if it's in the distance or behind other cars.
 This has turned into an important problem with road users and as a result they waist time and fuel trying to spot an available space.
+(Ponnambalam, 2020)

-**Lack of knowledge of towns or cities.**
+Lack of knowledge of towns or cities.

 Limerick is a city where people migrate to for education or tourism, and with this brings more road users.
 When drivers first come to Limerick